About DCKC

 As a club we are actively involved at a community development level, working with young people from local youth and Sea Cadet clubs in the Clydebank area.
 We are also active in supporting people form diverse communities, helping them to more easily access the sport and get out on the water.

-The club is an affiliated member of the Scottish Canoe Association.
+The club is an affiliated member of Paddle Scotland.
 Members are encouraged to take part in the British Canoe Union Personal Performance Awards to develop their skills.